encode/starlette/docs/middleware.md

 * `same_site` - SameSite flag prevents the browser from sending session cookie along with cross-site requests.
 Defaults to `'lax'`.
 * `https_only` - Indicate that Secure flag should be set (can be used with HTTPS only).
 Defaults to `False`.

+## JwtSessionMiddleware

+Adds JWT cookie-based HTTP sessions.
+Session information is readable but not modifiable.

+Access or modify the session data using the `request.session` dictionary interface.

+The following arguments are supported:

+* `key` - The key that is used to sign and verify the JWT.
+* `session_cookie` - The name of the session cookie.
+Defaults to "session".
+* `algorithm` - The algorithm used to sign and verify the JWS payload.
+Defaults to "HS256".
+* `path` - The path for the session cookie.
+Defaults to "/".
+* `same_site` - SameSite flag prevents the browser from sending session cookie along with cross-site requests.
+Defaults to `'lax'`.
+* `https_only` - Indicate that Secure flag should be set (can be used with HTTPS only).
+Defaults to `False`.

+In order to use this middleware, you will need to install python-jose ~= 3.3.

 ## HTTPSRedirectMiddleware

 Enforces that all incoming requests must either be `https` or `wss`.
 Any incoming